 2. National Audubon Society Field Guide To North American Mushrooms

 National Audubon Society Field Guide is the most popular and best-seller mushroom foraging book.
 As a small book, you could easily take it foraging with you.
-It’s also laid out all the mushrooms and easy to flip through.
-You can search for mushrooms based on their shape, color, and different things.
-Although this book is great and makes mushroom foraging accessible, it does have some downsides.
+It’s also laid out all the mushrooms and is easy to flip through.
+You can search for mushrooms based on their shape, color, etc. Although this book is excellent and makes mushroom foraging accessible, it does have some downsides.
 First, every mushroom in this book is given a common name, and there are no dichotomous keys.

 So you can get down to the species name quickly.
 Moreover, it’s a great reference, and it’s nice to have you in your pocket while you’re foraging around.
-It’s not the be-all-end-all for mushroom foraging books, but still, one that I highly recommend if you don’t have it.
+It’s not the be-all-end-all for mushroom foraging books, but it is one that I highly recommend if you don’t have one.

 Author: National Audubon Society